jirigrill/couchdb-self-hosted/README.md

 ### First Time Setup

 1. Start services: `make up`
-2. Access CouchDB admin interface: http://localhost:5984/_utils
+2. Configure CouchDB: `make setup-couchdb`
-3. Configure Obsidian LiveSync plugin to connect to your CouchDB instance
+3. Configure Obsidian LiveSync plugin in your Obsidian desktop/mobile app

-4. (Optional) Access web Obsidian interface: http://localhost:8080
+The `make setup-couchdb` command will:
+- Wait for CouchDB to be ready
+- Setup CouchDB as single node
+- Create the database (default: `obsidiandb`)
+- Apply all required configuration for Obsidian LiveSync
+- Verify the installation

 ### Obsidian LiveSync Configuration

 Configure the LiveSync plugin with:
 - **Database URL**: `http://localhost:5984`
-- **Database name**: Your chosen database name
+- **Database name**: `obsidiandb` (or as configured in `.env`)
 - **Username/Password**: As configured in `.env`

 ## Backup and Recovery